Skip to Main Content

 There’s no one-size-fits all set of requirements to qualify for a HELOC.
 That said, the criteria commonly include:

-• Amount of home equity: Lenders typically require homeowners to have at least 15 percent to 20 percent equity in the home.
+• Significant home equity stake: Lenders typically require homeowners to have at least 15 percent to 20 percent equity in the home.

-• Credit score: Homeowners generally need a credit score in the mid-600s — at least — to qualify for a HELOC.
-If you’re approved with a lower credit score, you’ll likely have a higher interest rate.
+• Good credit score: Homeowners generally need a credit score in the mid-600s — at least — to qualify for a HELOC.
+You could conceivably be approved with a lower score, but you’ll likely have a higher interest rate.

-• DTI ratio: Many lenders want to see a debt-to-income (DTI) ratio of 43 percent or less.
+• Low DTI ratio: Many lenders want to see a debt-to-income (DTI) ratio of 43 percent or less.
+This means your monthly obligations eat up less than half of your monthly income.
 However, certain lenders might approve you with a DTI ratio of up to 50 percent.

 How to apply for a HELOC